Himmetoglu oil shale deposit

 The origin of the organic matter is mainly algae and plants.
 The major inorganic constituents in the organic rich zones are calcite, dolomite, silica and considerable amounts of pyrite.
 Economic Grade Oil Shale (EGOS) over an oil shale deposit was defined by 5 m minimum seam thickness, 750 kcal/kg minimum upper calorific value and 4% minimum oil content.
 The average calorific value of the EGOS zone is around 4900 kcal/kg.
 The in-place oil content of Himmetoğlu oil shale is 43% by weight or approximately 482 L/ton shale.
 However, the average total sulphur content is high (2.5%) due to considerable amount of pyrite.
 Himmetoğlu oil shale is the highest quality oil shale deposit in Turkey.
 Himmetoğlu oil shale zone is being excavated to exploit an underlying high quality lignite seam, utilized for domestic heating.
-On accounts of its high thermal quality, Himmetoğlu oil shale is an attractive alternative for thermal power generation in Turkey, which relies mostly on poor quality lignites.
+On account of its high thermal quality, Himmetoğlu oil shale is an attractive alternative for thermal power generation in Turkey, which relies mostly on poor quality lignites.